ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ## What is Ethereum? {#what-is-ethereum}

 Ethereum is a blockchain with a computer embedded in it.
-It is the foundation for building apps and organizations in a decentralized, permissionless, censorship-resistant way.
+It is the foundation for building apps and organizations in a decentralized, permissionless, and censorship-resistant way.

 In the Ethereum universe, there is a single, canonical computer (called the Ethereum Virtual Machine, or EVM) whose state everyone on the Ethereum network agrees on.
 Everyone who participates in the Ethereum network (every Ethereum node) keeps a copy of the state of this computer.
 Additionally, any participant can broadcast a request for this computer to perform arbitrary computation.
-Whenever such a request is broadcast, other participants on the network verify, validate, and carry out ("execute") the computation.
+Whenever such a request is broadcasted, other participants on the network are incentivised to verify, validate, and carry out ("execute") the computation.
 This execution causes a state change in the EVM, which is committed and propagated throughout the entire network.

 Requests for computation are called transaction requests; the record of all transactions and the EVM's present state gets stored on the blockchain, which in turn is stored and agreed upon by all nodes.